niramay447/habit-tracker/README.md

 # habit-tracker
-this program helps the user keep track of a certain habit.
+this program helps the user keep track of a certain habit using an API called pixela.